 Key takeaways

-Male yeast infections come from a type of fungus called Candida, and they can cause skin irritation, inflammation, redness, itching, discharge, sores, and discomfort during sex or urination.
+Male yeast infections are caused by a type of fungus called Candida, and they can lead to skin irritation, inflammation, redness, itching, discharge, and discomfort during sex or urination.

 Azole antifungal creams like clotrimazole or miconazole are typically the most effective treatments for yeast infections in men.

-Over-the-counter antifungals will typically do the trick, but there are also prescription topical medications for resistant or severe cases.
+Over-the-counter antifungals will typically suffice, but prescription topical medications are also available for resistant or severe cases.

 Yeast infections aren’t just an issue for women.
-Many people think they don’t affect men, but around 3–11% of men will get one in their lifetime, according to the Cleveland Clinic.
-The fungus that causes them, Candida, doesn’t discriminate—and it can infect multiple parts of the body.
-Certain oral antifungal medications can treat severe infections, but topical antifungal creams are typically recommended as the first-line treatment.
+Many people think they don’t affect men, but around 3% to 11% of men will get one in their lifetime.
+The fungus that causes them, Candida, doesn’t discriminate—and it can infect multiple parts of the body, such as the genitals, skin, and mouth.
+Oral antifungal medications can treat severe infections, but topical antifungal creams are typically recommended as the first-line treatment.

 There are numerous topical yeast infection creams on the market, each with its own pros and cons.
 We’ve got the important information right here.